sfxcode/sapphire-javafx/docs/src/main/paradox/index.md

 Expressions are resolved by EL 3 [Tomcat Expression Language](https://tomcat.apache.org/tomcat-8.0-doc/elapi/index.html).

+Expression lookup imported from [sapphire-data](https://sfxcode.github.io/sapphire-data/)

+Expressions can be used in code and FXML files.

 ## Maven

 Sapphire is published to Bintray and linked to Maven Central.

 ### Repository